EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_3_Practice_Questions.md

 - [ ] True
 - [ ] False

-**Answer:** True
+**Answer:** False

-**Explanation:** The count-to-infinity problem is typically associated with "bad news" (e.g., link failures).
-It causes slow convergence in the network, particularly in distance vector algorithms, due to the way routers update their tables.
+**Explanation:** The count-to-infinity problem specifically refers to how **bad news** (such as a link failure or increase in link cost) propagates slowly across the network in distance vector routing.
+Good news, such as a decrease in link cost, generally propagates quickly because nodes immediately update their routing tables to reflect the lower cost paths.
+The slow propagation of bad news is what causes routing loops and delayed convergence in distance vector protocols.

 ### Question 14
 The poison reverse technique solves the count-to-infinity problem for all network topologies.